mappedinn/kubernetes-nfs-volume-on-gke/README.md

     # create a GCE persistent disk
-    gcloud compute disks create --size=10GB --zone=us-east1-b gce-nfs-disk
+    gcloud compute disks create --size=10GB --zone=us-east1-b gce-nfs-disk Zones list or regional for high availability check https://cloud.google.com/compute/docs/regions-zones/

     # create a GKE cluster
     ## I am assume that you already run this command `gcloud init`
     ## there is no need for `gcloud config set compute/zone us-east1-b` if it is already done.
     gcloud container clusters create mappedinn-cluster --num-nodes=1 --zone us-east1-b

-## 2. Configure the context for the kubectl
+## 2. Configure the context for the kubectl (if not set yet)

     gcloud container clusters get-credentials mappedinn-cluster --zone us-east1-b --project amine-testing